VainF/Torch-Pruning/README.md

     # finetune(model)
     # ...
 ```
+#### Global Pruning

+With the option of global pruning (``global_pruning=True``), adaptive sparsity is allocated to different layers based on their global rank of importance.
+While this strategy can offer performance advantages, it also carries the potential of overly pruning specific layers, resulting in a substantial decline in overall performance.

 #### Sparse Training
 Some pruners like [BNScalePruner](https://github.com/VainF/Torch-Pruning/blob/dd59921365d72acb2857d3d74f75c03e477060fb/torch_pruning/pruner/algorithms/batchnorm_scale_pruner.py#L45) and [GroupNormPruner](https://github.com/VainF/Torch-Pruning/blob/dd59921365d72acb2857d3d74f75c03e477060fb/torch_pruning/pruner/algorithms/group_norm_pruner.py#L53) require sparse training before pruning.
 This can be easily achieved by inserting one line of code ``pruner.regularize(model)`` just after ``loss.backward()`` and before ``optimizer.step()``.
 The pruner will update the gradient of trainable parameters.